 An all-new version of Stacer, a system cleaner and optimizer tool for Ubuntu and other Linux desktops, is available for download.

-This is the first update to the app in over a year, and brings a handful of new features to the utility.
+The first update to the app in more than a year add a handful of new features to the useful utility.

-Read on for to be (re)introduced to Stacer, learn about the latest features, and hear a couple of reasons why you might want to use this tool on your own system!
+Read on to be (re)introduced to Stacer and to learn more about the latest features.
+Plus, we list a couple of reasons why you might want to use this tool on your own system.

 Stacer: Cleaner & Optimizer Tool

-Stacer is a user-friendly front-end for optimising, monitoring, and cleaning desktop Linux distributions like Ubuntu and Fedora.
+Stacer is a user-friendly front-end for optimising, monitoring, and cleaning desktop Linux distributions like Ubuntu, Linux Mint, and Fedora.

-While Stacer is not as comprehensive at cleaning as, say, Bleachbit, it’s much less intimidating as a result, making it a great fit for regular users looking to do a bit of basic (but not destructive) upkeep.
+Stacer is not as comprehensive at cleaning as, say, Bleachbit, but it’s much less intimidating as a result.
+It’s a great fit for regular users looking to do a bit of basic (but not destructive) upkeep.

-Stacer does a bunch of different things, all from the same window.
+Stacer can do a bunch of different task, all from the same window.
 Think of it as part system cleaner, part resource monitor, and part tweak tool.

 Stacer has 13 separate sections, each tailored around a different task or activity.